opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

 # Audio Interfaces

-Good audio interface in a key to achieve pristine sound quality.
-The good news is that you can connect the audio interface of your choice to SyncStage.
+A good audio interface is key to achieving high sound quality.
+Fortunately, you can connect the audio interface of your choice to SyncStage.

-Rule of thumb is that if your smartphone or tablet is compatible with a particular audio interface, SyncStage should also be compatible with it as well.
+As a general rule, if your smartphone or tablet is compatible with a particular audio interface, SyncStage should be as well.

 The steps needed to connect the audio interfaces vary between different types of the devices.
 Here are two main ones:

 <div class="grid cards" markdown>

--   __Audio Interfaces For Mobile Devices__
+-   __Audio Interfaces for Mobile Devices__

     ---
     <figure markdown="span">